hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

 When you're done click on `Commit Changes`

-Navigate back out to Terraform Cloud.
+Navigate back out to HCP Terraform.
 You should see that your `HashiCat-Development` workspace is running.
 If you were not quick enough to see it applying, you can look at the `Runs`.
 There will be a new run with your message that was triggered.

 Refresh your HashiCat Development web page to confirm that your updates are now displayed.